tangle-network/relayer/config/README.md

 ##### max-blocks-per-step

 The maximum number of blocks to scan for events in a single step.
-This is used to control the rate at which the relayer scans for events from that contract. which also controls the speed at which the relayer will sync the chain.
+This controls the rate at which the relayer scans for events from the contract, and also affects the speed at which the relayer synchronizes with the chain.

 - Type: `number`
 - Required: `false`